Meets second Tuesday of the month at Rose City Park

 always use a few extra hands.

-We are still welcoming tuber donations.
-Just please be sure the tubers are well marked and be willing to help sort the
+We are still welcoming tuber and plant donations.
+Just please be sure they are well marked and be willing to help sort the

 tubers to the sale tables or the auction table.
-If you are donating tubers, please send a list to Aaron Ridling.
-Aaron’s e-
+If you are donating tubers/plants, please send a list to Aaron Ridling.
+Aaron’

-mail address is firstname.lastname@example.org Last year we used our digital projector to display photos of the tubers being
+s e-mail address is email@example.com Last year we used our digital projector to display photos of the items

-auctioned.
+being auctioned.
 This was a great help in selling varieties that were unfamiliar to some bidders.
-One digital image is worth more
+One digital image is worth

 TUBER WORK PARTIES